sbn-psi/dmsp/GitHubBasics/GitHubBasics.md

 GitHub is a hosting service for git repositories.
 In addition to creating a central repository for users to coordinate work on their projects, it also provides a simpler, web-based interface into git.
 It is also has many other features that make life easier for programmers (release distribution, issue tracking, websites, etc).

+Think of GitHub as a service like Dropbox for your git repositories.

 ## Essential Concept: Repositories (repos)